Jay Haddow

 Jay Maeda Haddow (慈英; 前田 ハドー 慈英 Maeda Hadō Jiei; born 2 April 2004) is a professional footballer who currently plays as a defender for Hong Kong Premier League club Kitchee.
-Born in Hong Kong, he played twice for Japan U-19 before returning to represent Hong Kong.
+Born in Hong Kong, he played for Japan U-19 before returning to represent Hong Kong.

 Club career

 Early career

 Haddow started his career with Kitchee in Hong Kong, where he played from the age of eight until twelve.
 He moved to England and signed for Blackburn Rovers in 2016.
 Haddow signed a two-year scholarship term with Blackburn Rovers in July 2020.
 During his scholarship Haddow made 40 appearances for the U18s and 12 appearances for the U23s in all competitions.

 On 14 July 2022, it was announced that Haddow had signed a professional contract with Blackburn Rovers.
 Despite interest from other Premier League and Championship clubs, Haddow signed for Blackburn on a two-year contract up until the summer of 2024.

 On 18 May 2024, it was confirmed Haddow would be leaving the club at the end of his contract.